The log minimal model program for K\"ahler $3$-folds: Preliminaries

-\begin{remark} Note that if $D$ is a $\mbQ$-Cartier divisor on variety $X$, then in algebraic geometry we say that $D$ is nef if $D\cdot C\>0$ for all $C\subset X$.
-But the cohomology class of the current of integration of $D$ is not necessarily nef in the sense defined above.
-To avoid this sort of confusion, temporarily we will call a $\mbQ$-Cartier divisor $D$ \emph{algebraically nef} if $D\cdot C\>0$ for all $C\subset X$, and $D$ is \emph{analytically nef} if the cohomology class of the current of integration associated to $D$ is nef in the sense of Definition \ref{def:lots-of-definitions}.(vii).
-Note that if $X$ is a compact K\"ahler variety, then analytically nef implies algebraically nef but the converse is not true in general, see \cite[Page 385]{HP17} for a counter example.
-However, the following two lemmas show that these two versions of nefness are equivalent in important cases-- (i) $X$ is a Moishezon space (see Lemma \ref{lem:nef-moishezon}), and (ii) $X$ is a K\"ahler $3$-fold and $D$ is an adjoint divisor (see Lemma \ref{lem:adjoint-nef}). \end{remark}
+A similar argument shows that $X'$ is strongly $\mbQ$-factorial when $f:X\bir X'$ is a flip. \end{proof} \begin{remark} Note that if $D$ is a $\mbQ$-Cartier divisor on a variety $X$, then in algebraic geometry we say that $D$ is nef if $D\cdot C\>0$ for every irreducible curve $C\subset X$.
+However the cohomology class of the current of integration of $D$ is not necessarily nef in the sense defined in Definition \ref{def:lots-of-definitions} (vi).
+To avoid this sort of confusion, temporarily we will call a $\mbQ$-Cartier divisor $D$ \emph{algebraically nef} if $D\cdot C\>0$ for every irreducible curve $C\subset X$, and $D$ is \emph{analytically nef} if the cohomology class of the current of integration associated to $D$ is nef in the sense of Definition \ref{def:lots-of-definitions} (vi).
+We remark that if $D=\sum d_iD_i, d_i\in\mbQ$, is a linear combination of effective Cartier divisors $D_i$, then the corresponding current of integration is given by $\int _D\ldots =\sum d_i\int _{D_i}\ldots$

+Note that if $X$ is a compact K\"ahler variety, then analytically nef implies algebraically nef but the converse is not true in general, see \cite[page 385]{HP17} for a counterexample.
+However, the following two lemmas show that these two versions of nefness are equivalent in important cases: (i) $X$ is a Moishezon space (see Lemma \ref{lem:nef-moishezon}), and (ii) $X$ is a K\"ahler $3$-fold and $D$ is an adjoint divisor (see Lemma \ref{lem:adjoint-nef}). \end{remark}

-\begin{lemma} \cite[Corollary 1, Page 418]{Pau98} Let $X$ be a normal compact Moishezon variety, i.e. $X$ is bimeromorphic to a projective variety.
+\begin{lemma} \cite[Corollary 1, page 418]{Pau98} Let $X$ be a normal compact Moishezon variety, i.e. $X$ is bimeromorphic to a projective variety.
 Let $D$ be a $\mbQ$-Cartier divisor on $X$.
 Then $D$ is analytically nef if and only if it is algebraically nef. \end{lemma}

-\begin{remark} Note that one can prove the above lemma more generally for $\mbR$-Cartier divisors by passing to a resolution of singularities $\pi:\widetilde{X}\to X$ such that $\widetilde{X}$ is a projective manifold and then use \cite[Corollary 0.2]{DP04} and \cite[Theorem 1, Page 412]{Pau98}. \end{remark}
+\begin{remark} Note that one can prove the above lemma more generally for $\mbR$-Cartier divisors by passing to a resolution of singularities $\pi:\widetilde{X}\to X$ such that $\widetilde{X}$ is a projective manifold and then use \cite[Corollary 0.2]{DP04}, \cite[Theorem 1, page 412]{Pau98} and \cite[Lemma 2.38]{DHP22}. \end{remark} The proof of the next lemma relies on the MRC fibration introduced in \cite{KMM92} and \cite{Cam92}; see also \cite[Remark 6.10]{CH20} for remarks on the analytic version of the MRC fibration.